Observables in Quantum Mechanics and the Importance of Self-adjointness: Self-adjoint operators and their properties

 \section{Self-adjoint operators and their properties}

-\textbf{Definition.} A densely defined operator $\hat{f}$ is called a \textsl{self-adjoint operator (SA operator)} if it coincides with its adjoint, $\hat{f}=\hat{f}^\dagger$.
-In the language of maps, this means that $\hat{f}$ is symmetric, and $D_{f}=D_{f^\dagger}$.
+\textbf{Definition.} An operator $A:D_{A}\longrightarrow\mathcal{H}$ defined on a dense domain is called a \textsl{self-adjoint} operator (SA operator) if it coincides with its adjoint, $A=A^\dagger$.
+In the language of maps, this means that $A$ is symmetric, and $D_{A}=D_{A^\dagger}$.\\

-\textbf{Lemma.} A \textsl{symmetric operator} $\hat{f}$ is SA iff $\xi_{*}\in D_{f^\dagger}\Rightarrow\xi_{*}\in D_{f}$, i.e.,
+\textbf{Lemma.} A \textsl{symmetric operator} $A$ is SA iff $\phi\in D_{A^\dagger}\Rightarrow\phi\in D_{f}$, i.e.,

-To make sure that an operator $\hat{f}$ is SA, we can verify that 1. $\hat{f}$ is symmetric and that 2. the criterion of the above Lemma holds.

-It is not infrequent that physicist easily verifies 1., but forgets about 2., which must never be forgotten.
-Physical QM observables must be represented by SA operators, and not simply symmetric ones.
-Only SA operators possess the remarkable properties of a real-valued spectrum and a complete orthogonal system of (in general ``generalized'') eigenvectors corresponding to this spectrum, which provides the possibility of a probabilistic physical interpretation of QM states, observables, and measurements.
+\\ To make sure that an operator $A$ is indeed SA, we must first verify that $A$ is symmetric and then that the criterion of the above Lemma holds.
+Very often physicist just verify the symetricity property but omit to check the condition about the domain of the adjoint.
+However, observables must be represented by SA operators, because only they have the remarkable property of having a real spectrum and a complete orthogonal system of (in general ``generalized'') eigenvectors corresponding to this spectrum, which provides the possibility of a probabilistic interpretation of states, observables, and measurements.
+Symmetric operators just have real expectation values.\\